dilithjay/3DNavigator/README.md

 The code containing the inference and the logic for the controls

 ### led_85.ino
-The code that run on the ATtiny85
+The code that runs on the ATtiny85